mfocchi/locosim/Readme.md

 Download the following [virtual machine](https://www.dropbox.com/sh/5trh0s5y1xzdjds/AACchznJb7606MbQKb6-fUiUa) (made for VirtualBox) and run the lab experiments that are present in  **robot_control/lab_descriptions**

+# **Important** note

+If you use Ubuntu 20 (Focal) you should replace all the occurrences of kinetic with noetic, python with python3 and pip with pip3.

+Moreover, you should set the flag new_gazebo_version = "true" inside the ros_impedance_controller_XX.launch file.

 # Installation on Ubuntu 16 / Ubuntu 18